Cancer Research UK logo.

 What is mouth and oropharyngeal cancer?

-Mouth and oropharyngeal cancer is when abnormal cells in the mouth and oropharynx start to grow and divide in an uncontrolled way.
+Mouth and oropharyngeal cancer happen when abnormal cells in the mouth and oropharynx divide and grow uncontrollably.

 You can also find out more about cancer that starts in the tonsils.